 In September 2014, the HKICPA issued the final version of HKFRS 9, bringing together all phases of the financial instruments project to replace HKAS 39 and all previous versions of HKFRS 9.
 The standard introduces new requirements for classification and measurement, impairment and hedge accounting.
 The Group expects to adopt HKFRS 9 from 1 January 2018.
-The Group expects that the adoption of HKFRS 9 will have an impact on the classification and measurement of the Group's financial assets.
-Further information about the impact will be available nearer the implementation date of the standard.
+The Group is currently assessing the impact of the standard upon adoption and expects that the adoption of HKFRS 9 will have an impact on the classification and measurement of the Group's financial assets.